 I give you the freedom to work on any aspect of the European experience between 1890 and 1945.
 There may be ways in which you reach beyond these strict geographical and chronological guidelines but you will want to discuss those with me.
-Our course so far has stressed politics and international relations, but I encourage you to explore any kinds of history that interest you, which might lead to cultural history, gender history, colonial history, etc. In any case, I need to approve your topic, the particular historical monograph, and your primary source.
+Our course so far has stressed politics and international relations, but I encourage you to explore any kinds of history that interest you, which might lead to cultural history, gender history, post-colonial history, etc. In any case, I need to approve your topic, your secondary source(s), and your primary source.

 The way this will work: